Alterplay/APPinViewController/README.md

 =======================

 Easy drop-in component for iOS developers to deal easy with PIN (4 digit passcode) logic.
-This is the first version but we truly tried to make it reusable and customizable enough to keep it simple and save development.
+This is the first version but we truly tried to make it reusable and customizable enough to save development time.

-###How to use:
+###How to Use:
 1) Subclass APPinViewController:

     @interface SamplePinViewController : APPinViewController

-2) Bind your APPinView with File Owner's 'pinCodeView' in Xib on StoryBoard.
-[Link](https://dl.dropboxusercontent.com/u/11819370/APPin/screen.png)
+2) Bind your APPinView with File Owner's 'pinCodeView' in Xib on StoryBoard. ([How to do it?](https://dl.dropboxusercontent.com/u/11819370/APPin/screen.png))

 ..and this is it.